Polynomial $\chi$-boundedness for excluding $P_5$

+There are some final points we would like to make.
+Firstly, even though we made no attempt to optimise the exponent $d$ of \cref{thm:p5} in this paper, our method appears unlikely to result in a quadratic bound in $\omega(G)$, which was conjectured by Choudum, Karthick, and Shalu~\cite{MR2292667}.
+If true, this would be optimal up to a logarithmic factor, since there are $n$-vertex graphs with no three-vertex stable set and with clique number $O(\sqrt{n\log n})$~\cite{MR1369063}.

+Secondly, the proof of \cref{thm:p5} can be extended to a more general type of trees.
 For integers $k,t\ge1$, the {\em $(k,t)$-broom} is the graph obtained from the $(k+1)$-vertex path by substituting a stable set of size $t$ into one of the two endpoints.
 Then every $(k+1)$-vertex path is the $(k,1)$-broom.
-We would like to remark that the proof of \cref{thm:p5} can be adapted to show that the $(4,t)$-broom is poly-$\chi$-bounding for all $t\ge1$.
+We remark that the proof of \cref{thm:p5} can be adapted to show that the $(4,t)$-broom is poly-$\chi$-bounding for all $t\ge1$.
 To see this, for a $(4,t)$-broom-free graph $G$, one could shrink down each connected induced subgraph of $G$ with chromatic number at least $\chi(G)/\operatorname{poly}(\omega(G))$ (wherever this occurs in the proof) a little more to a connected subgraph with roughly the same chromatic number and with minimum degree at least $\omega(G)^t$ (to create a $t$-vertex stable set).
-Also, the complete property of pairs and blockades throughout this paper would be replaced by the $(\omega(G)^{-2},\chi)$-dense property.
-One can now use \cite[Theorem 1.9]{2024hchi} to deduce that disjoint unions of copies of the $(4,t)$-broom are also poly-$\chi$-bounding.
-We omit the details, which are just technical adjustments of the presented materials.
+Also, the completeness of pairs and blockades throughout this paper would be replaced by $(\omega(G)^{-2},\chi)$-denseness.
+One can now use \cite[Theorem 13.3]{2025thes} to deduce that disjoint unions of copies of the $(4,t)$-broom are also poly-$\chi$-bounding.
+We omit the details, which are just technical adjustments of the presented~materials.